Aljullu/react-lazy-load-image-component/README.md

       <LazyLoadImage
         key={image.key}
         height={image.height}
-        scrollPosition={scrollPosition} // pass the scrollPosition to the image src={image.src} // use normal <img> attributes as props width={image.width} />
+        scrollPosition={scrollPosition} // pass the scrollPosition
+        src={image.src} // use normal <img> attributes as props width={image.width} />
     )}
   </div>
 );
-// Wrap Gallery with trackWindowScroll HOC so it receives a scrollPosition prop
+// Wrap Gallery with trackWindowScroll HOC so it receives
-// to pass down to the images
-export default trackWindowScroll(Gallery);
+// a scrollPosition prop to pass down to the images export default trackWindowScroll(Gallery);
 ```